 Step 3: Developing Proof of Concept

-Once you attain a conceptual proof, run the pilot.
-This further reduces bot deployment inefficiencies.
+Once you attain conceptual proof, run the pilot.
+Implementing this step for RPA implementation further reduces bot deployment inefficiencies.

-Are you sure you are investing in the right software?
+Deploying a pilot helps you understand if you are investing in the right software.

-For ensuring that, measure the bot’s performance vs. manual process.
-Keep running the traditional process against the bot.
-This helps in proving its real worth.
+To ensure that, measure the bot’s performance vs. manual process.
+Then, keep running the traditional process against the bot.
+This process helps in proving its actual worth.

 Before pilot production, companies organize cross-functional project teams and resources.
-To keep business goals in sync, the responsibilities have to be very clear.
-A successful strategy includes a plan where employees’ suggestions should be considered, potential impacts are known and training programs are welcomed.
+The responsibilities must be well-defined to ensure business goals are in sync.
+A successful strategy includes a plan where businesses should consider employees’ suggestions and potential impacts, and training programs are welcomed.